RomainEndelin/github-tag-action/README.md

+⚠️ This repository is now deprecated.
+Please use https://github.com/smplrspace/github-tag-action-explicit instead.

+---

 # GitHub Tag Action

 A GitHub Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
 Works on any platform.